The ClueFinders: The Incredible Toy Store Adventure!

 The ClueFinders: The Incredible Toy Store Adventure is a computer game in The Learning Company's ClueFinders series of educational software.

-In the game, the ClueFinders are trapped in a toy store after hours and Joni, Owen, and LapTrap have mysteriously shrunk to three inches tall.
-While Leslie and Santiago attempt to reach their friends trapped on the sixth floor, Joni and Owen search for items to build an Unshrinker and discover a diabolical plan surrounding the store.
+Gameplay

+The ClueFinders: The Incredible Toy Store Adventure! follows two miniaturized team members trapped on a toy store's sixth floor, with players alternating between groups to locate clues and complete eight embedded learning games—most with multiple difficulty levels—covering math, language arts, logic, science, and social studies as part of the story's progression.

 Plot

 The ClueFinders are heading on a San Francisco cable car to the recently built toy store, Ultimate Toys.
 Owen goes to retrieve his wallet, along with Joni, and LapTrap, while Leslie, Santiago and AliTrap head into the store, only to be shot by a shrinking ray and captured into a sack.
 Once they escape from the sack, they realize they've been taken to the sixth floor.
 Using Owen's red video phone, they contact Leslie and Santiago and inform them of their plight, prompting Leslie and Santiago to try to rescue them.
 To do this Owen, Joni and LapTrap need to make their way into the toy store and construct a machine to reverse the shrinking effects while nabbing the perpetrator responsible for the shrinking of things in the toy store.